sfernana/FCCDIRAC/README.md

 Here are the instructions of how to install ILCDIRAC client and configure it with your GRID certificate (even the certificate conversion is included, no need to make it before):

-If you want to use the pre existing installation and skip step 1, execute step 22 instead of step 2.
+If you want to use the pre existing installation skip step 1 and execute step 22 instead of step 2.

 ```